Why Volunteer in Gent?

 - The Danshuis De Ingang, a dance school, seeks volunteers from among their student base to help with their daily operations.
 Other similar organizations you use may do the same.
 If there is something in Gent that interests you, ask them!

-- You can also volunteer with us at TheSquare.Gent as a contributing author or photographer.
+- You can also volunteer with us at TheSquare.Gent as a contributing author.
 Email email@example.com with your ideas and a sample of your work and we’ll go from there!

 How to Find Volunteer Work Elsewhere in Flanders